mindee/mindee-api-java/README.md

 ```

 ### Region-Specific Documents
-Each region will have its own package within the genral `com.mindee.parsing` package.
+Each region will have its own package within the general `com.mindee.parsing` package.

 For example USA-specific classes will be in the `com.mindee.parsing.us` package: